 Contrave is a combination of 2 medications – bupropion and naltrexone.
 It works in two separate areas of the brain to control hunger and reduce cravings.
 Side effects may include suicidal thoughts and other neuro-psychiatric reactions, nausea, vomiting, headache, and insomnia.
 Most side effects are mild and go away quickly.
 It can’t be used if you are on narcotic pain medications.
 It also can’t be used if you have a history of seizure, or risk factors for seizure (including anorexia or bulimia, heavy alcohol use).
-It is approved for chronic use for appropriate individuals.
-Contrave is stocked at CNC for your convenience.
+It can interact with narcotic pain medications (such as oxycodone / hydrocodone / etc.) It is approved for chronic use for appropriate individuals.

 Qsymia is a combination of 2 medications – phentermine and topiramate.
 The phentermine is at lower dose than what we typically use with the older forms of phentermine, and the topiramate is time-released.
 This gives very good appetite control – the phentermine through the first half of the day, then the topiramate during the second half of the day.
 Side effects can include numbness or tingling in the hands, arms, feet, or face (paraesthesia); dizziness; changes in the way foods taste or loss of taste (dysgeusia); trouble sleeping (insomnia); constipation; and dry mouth.
 This drug can cause birth defects if a woman becomes pregnant while taking it; therefore, if you are of childbearing potential, special counseling is needed to determine if this is a safe choice.
 It is approved for chronic use for appropriate individuals.